Member: IEEE, IEEE Computer Society, IEEE Signal Processing Society

 Vacation position at the School of Computer Science.
 Developed, tested and documented drivers for school's Spartan-6 FPGA experimental boards used for teaching.
 Got exposed to design and verification of sequential systems and Cadence software.
 Developed drivers for HD44780 LCD display, LED matrix and I2C devices.
 Soldered boards and created technical documentation.

 Postgraduate research student in the Advanced Processor Technologies (APT) Research Group in the Department of Computer Science supervised by Dr Antoniu Pop.
-Research focus on runtime systems, compilers, accelerators , heterogeneous architectures and profiling for dataflow task-parallel programming models.
+Research focus on compiler and runtime optimizations, and profiling for explicit parallel programs.

 First Class (86%)